icecoldpenguin/Recipes/README.md

 # Recipes
-A protfolio focused webpage project using The Odin Project (TOP) curriculumn (Foundations)
+A portfolio focused webpage project using The Odin Project (TOP) curriculumn (Foundations)